phonegap/phonegap-docs/docs/en/edge/cordova/media/capture/captureAudioOptions.md

     navigator.device.capture.captureAudio(captureSuccess, captureError, options);

+## Amazon Fire OS Quirks

+- The `duration` parameter is not supported.
+Recording lengths cannot be limited programmatically.

 ## Android Quirks

 - The `duration` parameter is not supported.
-Recording lengths cannot be limited programmatically.
+Recording lengths can't be limited programmatically.

 ## BlackBerry WebWorks Quirks

 - The `duration` parameter is not supported.
-Recording lengths cannot be limited programmatically.
+Recording lengths can't be limited programmatically.

 ## iOS Quirks